finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

 > VersionedResourceListOfPortfolioHolding GetHoldingsWithOrders (string scope, string code, DateTimeOrCutLabel effectiveAt = null, DateTimeOffset? asAt = null, string filter = null, List<string> propertyKeys = null, bool? byTaxlots = null)

-[EXPERIMENTAL] Get holdings.
-Treat outstanding orders (and related records) as if they had been realised at moment of query.
+[EXPERIMENTAL] Get holdings with orders

-Get the holdings of the specified transaction portfolio.
-Create virtual holdings for any outstanding orders,  and account for order state/fulfillment.
+Get the holdings of a transaction portfolio.
+Create virtual holdings for any outstanding orders,  and account for order state/fulfillment; that is, treat outstanding orders (and related records) as  if they had been realised at moment of query.

 ### Example